 On the fishermen’s jetty we see a mound of these seashells.
 We are told that they are not caught, they come with the fishes and are utterly useless.

 It is a bit hot to-day.
 The sun has come up in full force.
 We have two more places to do before we rest.
 We have Mul Dwarka coming up.
 Mul Dwarka is a huge confusion.
 There are at least three places in Gujarat coast that claim to be the ‘Mul’ the original Dwarka from where Lord Krishna moved to his current official residence.
 The one we are about to visit is one of those ‘Mul Dwarkas’.

 The place is completely overshadowed by the huge cement plant owned by Ambuja Cement.

-So much so, to reach the temple on the seashore one has to pass under the property owned by the successors to Joseph-Auguste Pavin de Lafarge.
+So much so, to reach the temple on the seashore one has to pass under the property owned by the successors to Joseph-Auguste Pavin de Lafarge, the French businessman.
 Lord Krishna would definitely have refused to pass under this material handling plant.

 The temple(s) are not spectacular, ordinary temples that you find in villages all over India.

 The really interesting thing about the place is a small wetland directly opposite the cement plant which is hosting several species of birds.
 We could count nearly a dozen late morning.

 Between Mul Dwarka and Kodinar we stop to photograph this beautiful shrine of Shia Muslims known as karbala.